 The Infection Control Committee was constituted in the year 2010 and has been functional from January 2010.
 This has had a definite impact on the prevention and control of Health Care Associated Infections (HAIs).
-The committee meets once a month on the first Tuesday headed by Director-cum-VC.
-The committee reviews the monthly surveillance reports and receives suggestions and opinion from the personnel and implements corrective and preventive actions.
-One key component of ten pronged strategy in patient safety is 'Antimicrobial Stewardship', which aims to optimize antibiotic use among patients in order to reduce antibiotic resistance, improve patient outcomes and safety and ensure cost effective therapy.
+The committee meets once in month on first tuesday headed by Director-cum-VC.
+The committee reviews the monthly surveillance reports and receives suggestions and opinion from the members and implements corrective and preventive actions.
+One key component of ten pronged strategy in patient safety is 'Antimicrobial Stewardship', which aims to optimize antibiotic use among patients in order to reduce antibiotic resistance, improve patient outcome, safety and ensure cost effective therapy.
 A pocket guide (1st edition) of "SVIMS Antimicrobial Stewardship" was released on 12.07.2016.
-This is revised 6 monthly and new editions are released every January and July to inform all health care personnel (doctors, nurses, and allied health staff) of pathogen surveillance, antimicrobial use, infection control measures and outcomes and the same will be uploaded in the SVIMS website- Quality & Patient Safety- Health Care Associated Infections.
+This is revised 6 monthly and new editions are released every January and July to inform all health care personnel (doctors, nurses, and allied health staff) of pathogen surveillance, antimicrobial use, infection control measures and outcomes and the same will be uploaded in the SVIMS website under - Quality & Patient Safety- Health Care Associated Infections.